 When the divorce is granted, the parties have 12 months to apply for property division.
 If you fail to do so, an application must be made to the Family Court for permission to commence property division proceedings.
 The Family Court may reject this application unless hardship is established.
 Our family law solicitors are able to provide advice on this time limit and on any application to the Family Court for permission to file for property division outside the time limit.

-If you wish to apply for a divorce or have been served with a divorce application and require advice or court representation, please contact Robertson Hayles Lawyers on (08) 9325 1700 or by email at firstname.lastname@example.org to arrange for an appointment with an experienced family lawyer.
+If you wish to apply for a divorce or have been served with a divorce application and require advice or court representation, please contact Robertson Hayles Lawyers at (08) 9325 1700 or by email at firstname.lastname@example.org to arrange for an appointment with an experienced family lawyer.